Gore Hill Cemetery: 1902 to closure in 1974

 In 1902 iron gates with stone piers were erected at the main entrance on Lane Cove Road (now the Pacific Highway).
 The sandstone was from Waverley Quarry and the piers were constructed by W. E. Parry of Gordon.
 The iron work was by Mr George Wales of Clarence Street, Sydney.
 East of the Carriageway the General Section and Extension area were eliminated.
 The Jewish area was relocated.
 New burial areas for Roman Catholics and Unsectarians were allocated.
 Extensions were given to the Presbyterian, Wesleyan-Methodist and Independent areas.
 Trustees of the General Section became the Trustees of the Unsectarian Section.

 West of the Carriageway, the Extension area was eliminated in 1903 to provide for extensions to the Church of England burial area and the establishment of a Baptist burial area.
 East of the Carriageway, the Roman Catholic, Methodist, Jewish and Unsectarian burial areas were redesigned.
 The present brick retaining walls along the Carriageway were erected by the Combined Committee of Trustees.
 A timber, Gothic style Robing Room and Chapel was erected in the new Church of England extension, near the Carriageway; it was destroyed by fire in 1975.
 The Dalton vault was erected in the first Roman Catholic Section.

 In 1904 the Trustees were informed by the Department of Lands of the discontinuation of government subsidies for general maintenance and improvements.
 In 1906 the Trustees produced "Regulations for the Management of the Portions of the General Cemetery at Gore Hill" and in 1908 the portion of the Cemetery east of the Carriageway was revoked and re-dedicated for General Cemetery.
 In 1910 Mr Kennedy was succeeded as Sexton by Frederick Crowe.
 In 1917 east of the Carriageway, the Roman Catholic and Unsectarian areas were redesigned and the Jewish Area eliminated and in 1919 east of the Carriageway the Methodist and Presbyterian burial areas were redesigned to increase the Presbyterian area.
 Internal boundaries of burial areas were finalised.
 In 1922 the stone archway at the entrance to the Baptist Section was presented to the Trustees of that section by T. E. Rofe of Wahroonga.
 All burial plots were sold by this time.
-In 1926 a portion of the western boundary was claimed by the Main Roads Board (now the Roads and Traffic Authority) for the widening of Lane Cove Road.
+In 1926 a portion of the western boundary was claimed by the Main Roads Board for the widening of Lane Cove Road.
 The change did not encroach upon the burial areas of the Baptist, Church of England, and Roman Catholic Trusts.